Taxco Mexico: Things to Do, Where to Stay + What to Eat

 At the preHispanic Silver Mine in Taxco, the bright turquoise pool glistens in the sun with a large indigenous mosaic adorning the back wall.
 Behind the pool is another white building that says Hotel.

-The entrance is slightly expensive at 150 pesos but it includes a poolside drink after the tour.
+The entrance of 180 pesos includes a poolside drink after the short tour.
 It was never completely clear to me if you are allowed to swim in the pool.
-But I gathered you can with a 250 peso spend at the restaurant and bar.
+But I gathered you can with a 300 peso spend at the restaurant and bar.

 4. Shop for Silver in Taxco Mexico

 While mining is no longer the backbone of Taxco’s wealth, the town’s reputation for silverwork is a major draw for tourists.
-On Saturday spend the morning perusing the stalls on Avenida de los Plateros when the weekly silver market takes over the area.
+On Saturday spend the morning perusing the silver jewelry for sale on Avenida de los Plateros when the weekly silver market takes over the area.

 You’ll likely find the best prices here since many silver artisans sell their work directly at the market.
 If you’re not visiting on a Saturday, there are plenty of silver shops in the center.
 Or, see the next thing to do in Taxco.